Convergent Gateways in Da Place - part 3

 description

-we now have a working poc on xen or kvm, but what about inbound-initiated traffic?
+we now have a working poc on xen or kvm, but what about traffic flows that were inbound initiated?

-assuming DNS round-robin, the client requests arrive on varying nodes, and not necessarily the one where the service lives as a guest system. the guest systems living on different nodes have differing outbound gateways, so this would obviously bring some problems. there are two solutions for this:
+assuming DNS round-robin, the client requests arrive on varying nodes, and not necessarily the one where the service lives as a guest system. the guest systems living on different nodes have differing outbound gateways, so this would obviously bring some problems (for TCP at least, and apparently even for UDP. there are three solutions for this:

 1. FULL-NAT: we do not attempt to optimize the TCP responses' route and let those find the way back through the entering node — the one we are discussing here

-2. CT-SYNC: we use conntrackd to synchronize the states so the answers can go right through the host gateway, just like for initiated outbound traffic in the previous pocs (but in that case, we probably need to mangle the source IP of the answer, for TCP to remain happy) — that would become part4
+2. CT-SYNC: we use conntrackd to synchronize the states so the answers can go right through the host gateway, just like for initiated outbound traffic in the previous pocs (but in that case, we probably need to mangle the source IP of the answer)

 network requirements

-1. simple reverse-proxy setup e.g. for an HTTP service pointing to a precise guest system — this helps to validate the dual-ip setup on the guest bridge
+1. simple reverse-proxy setup e.g. for an HTTP service pointing to a precise guest system — no problem there as it is L7 with a clear segmentation on L3 (no routing required). this use-case simply helps to validate the dual-ip setup on the guest bridge (see below)

-2. stateful TCP connections e.g. for SSH against a precise guest system — this helps to validate FULL-NAT and CT-SYNC
+2. stateful TCP connections e.g. SSH or HTTP against a precise guest system — this helps to validate FULL-NAT and CT-SYNC

-3. stateless but still bi-directional UDP connections e.g. for NTP
+3. stateless but still bi-directional UDP connections e.g. NTP — which doesn’t seem to allow different return-path either

 FULL-NAT